 Storage Tips for Seeded Sourdough Crackers

-I store my seeded sourdough crackers in a large weck glass jar on my countertop.
-They are beautiful crackers that look great on display–plus it reminds me that we have them for snacking and I can grab one when walking through the kitchen easier that way!
-They should keep about a week or a little more.
-You can freeze the crackers in an airtight bag for up to 3 months.
-Recrisp in a 300°F oven for 5 minutes before serving.
+I store my seeded sourdough crackers in a large Weck glass jar on my counter.
+They are beautiful crackers that look great on display.
+Plus, it reminds me that we have them for snacking.
+I can grab one more easily when walking through the kitchen that way!

 Serving Suggestions